 - The reporting included in your visitor analytics or personalization platform.

 - Your ‘big data’ analyses of prospect and customer behaviors based on your marketing creative, your internal data (e.g. CRM data, chat log data), and third-party data (e.g. social media-triggered ‘behaviors of value’).

 These kinds of insights excite me and not just because they drive higher profits, but because they produce a more satisfying experience.
 Sounds like a win-win to me.

 If you don’t already have someone passionate about data and analytics on your team, consider hiring someone with that skill set, or bringing in an outside consultant.
 You’ll likely get an uber-high ROI on this investment.

 This person doesn’t need to be a full-blown ‘data scientist’ (though that would be nice if you can afford one).
 But they should enjoy using a wide range of analytics tools (including Excel) and doing complex data queries.
 This person should also know a lot about predictive analytics.

 In business and marketing, it’s the bottom-line performance that matters most.
-So it’s important that you choose the right metrics by which to judge this performance.
-It’s time to think beyond the traditional ‘inside-out’ marketing metrics to the ‘outside-in’ customer experience (CX) metrics that measure what your prospects and customers really think about your brand and how they behave as a result, so you’ll know how these attitudes affect the value of your brand.
+So you must choose the right metrics by which to judge this performance.
+It’s time to think beyond the traditional ‘inside-out’ marketing metrics to the ‘outside-in’ customer experience (CX) metrics that measure what your prospects and customers think about your brand and how they behave as a result, so you’ll know how these attitudes affect the value of your brand.

-Net customer growth, net promoter score and referrals are great CX metrics to start with, since they indicate how your customers judge your brand at a given time.
-But going forward we need to seek out the behavior-based data, analytics and insights that tell you how to confidentially tweak your marketing tactics to grow revenues, profits and value.
-By augmenting your own ideas, this analytics-based intelligence that will help you become the odds-on favorite in every digital marketing game you play.
+Net customer growth, net promoter score, and referrals are great CX metrics to start with since they indicate how your customers judge your brand at a given time.
+But going forward we need to seek out the behavior-based data, analytics, and insights that tell you how to confidentially tweak your marketing tactics to grow revenues, profits, and value.
+By augmenting your ideas, this analytics-based intelligence that will help you become the odds-on favorite in every digital marketing game you play.